 Let’s look at three core areas which I would suggest underpin success:

-1. Talent – Identification, Development & Mentorship
+- Talent – Identification, Development & Mentorship

-2. Collaboration / Teamwork
+- Collaboration / Teamwork

-3. Culture & Environment (success & failure
+- Culture & Environment (success & failure)

-1. Talent – Identification, Development & Mentorship
+- Talent – Identification, Development & Mentorship

 Olympians are usually identified from an early age and business leaders should be doing the same.
-In a recent article one Advertising CEO was quoted as saying that (the role) “as CEO is really that of a talent manager” and this could not be truer.
+In a recent article, one Advertising CEO was quoted as saying that (the role) “as CEO is really that of a talent manager” and this could not be truer.
 It has been said many times, but businesses are nothing without their people – leaders should constantly collaborate with their HR colleagues, strategically partnering with Early Careers and Talent Development functions to identify, nurture and mentor talent, at all levels within their organisations.
 Raw ability is always visible, but in most cases, it’s not always enough.
 Talent needs to be helped to learn how to “play the game” in every sense of their career.
 Leaders need to continually embrace the role of coach and mentor, providing guidance, feedback, and encouragement to help their teams reach their full potential.

-1. Collaboration / Teamwork
+- Collaboration / Teamwork

-Olympic teams are a collection of multiple and diverse talents, who are not only focused on individual targets, but who are also working towards a unified goal., Great coaches nurture individual talent, but also strong collaboration within their teams.
-Business leaders need to do the same, fostering an “esprit de corps” and creating environments where individuals can learn from each other and leverage their respective strengths to the greater good of the organisation.
+Olympic teams are a collection of multiple and diverse talents, who are not only focused on individual targets, but who are also working towards a unified goal.
+Great coaches nurture individual talent, but also strong collaboration within their teams.
+Business leaders need to do the same, fostering an “esprit de corps” and creating environments where individuals can learn from each other and leverage their respective strengths for the greater good of the organisation.

-1. Culture & Environment
+- Culture & Environment

 Winston Churchill famously quipped “Success is not final; failure is not fatal; it is the courage to continue that counts”.
 This epitomises every Olympian, as not everyone can be continually victorious (with some notable exceptions).
-Naturally, leaders should celebrate individual and team achievements within their organizations; recognition boosts morale, inspires others, and reinforces desired behaviours.
+Naturally, leaders should celebrate individual and team achievements within their organisations; recognition boosts morale, inspires others, and reinforces desired behaviours.
 But failures should also be recognised; learnings will be gained from failures, which in turn can be turned into success, by constantly striving for improvement.
 Leaders should create a similar atmosphere within their companies, promoting a growth mindset where individuals are encouraged to push boundaries, learn from failures, and continuously seek improvement.

 The Olympics once again offer valuable lessons for anyone looking to build successful teams.
 By identifying and developing talent, encouraging collaboration, and creating a culture of excellence, leaders can nurture high-performing teams to achieve their full potential, even if they may not always “win”.
 In this sense, leadership is not about individual glory, but enabling teams to achieve success together.